 The author in her book addresses The Interview Process, Behind the Scenes, Special Situations, Before the Interview, Behavioral Questions, Technical Questions, Interview Questions, and Solutions.
 Moreover, she talks about Advanced Topics in the 6 Edition in which a number of debates about what should and shouldn’t be included.
 So, Let look at inside Cracking the Coding Interview Review.

-- Contains 189 exclusive programming interview questions including the basics to the trickiest algorithm problems.
+- It contains 189 exclusive programming interview questions including the basics of the trickiest algorithm problems.

 - Presents a walk-through of how to derive each solution with a view you can learn how to get there yourself.

 - Clues on how to solve each of the 189 questions, just like what you would get in a real interview.

 - 5 proven techniques in order to tackle algorithm questions.
-So, you can solve questions you haven’t seen.
+So, you can solve the questions you haven’t seen.

 - Guides on the extensive coverage of essential topics, for example, big O time, data structures, and core algorithms.

 - It’s Behind the Scenes look at how top companies like Google, Facebook, Apple, and Microsoft hire developers.

-- Behavioural Questions focuses on techniques to prepare for and ace the soft side of the interview process.
+- Behavioral Questions focuses on techniques to prepare for and ace the soft side of the interview process.

 - Details on what makes a good interview question and hiring process for interviewers & companies.